Nagfal/C-CBGE/README.md

 er_constant_N_full.py : run C-CBGE for the data in Fig.4

 ### DDUCB:
-codes for decentralized delayed upper confidence bound algorithm (DDUCB)
+codes for the algorithm called as decentralized delayed upper confidence bound algorithm (DDUCB)

 env_DDUCB.py : contains code of the bandit problem environment for DDUCB